 It doesn't matter what the lie is about, however.
-Even a small lie -- or an apparent lie, based on the applicant's inconsistent statements -- is enough to justify a denial of citizenship.
+Even a small lie, or an apparent lie, based on the applicant's inconsistent statements is viewed as enough to justify a denial of citizenship.

-If you knowingly and intentionally provide false information (orally) during the naturalization interview and testing process -- or if USCIS discovers that you falsely testified in order to gain immigration benefits in the past -- you can expect your application to be denied.
+If you knowingly and intentionally provide false information (orally) during the naturalization interview and testing process, or if USCIS discovers that you falsely testified in order to gain immigration benefits in the past, you can expect your citizenship application to be denied.

 As you probably know, receiving U.S. citizenship via the process of naturalization requires proving good moral character.

-For example, if a man was to lie during the naturalization interview and say that he was still married to the woman who helped get him a green card -- and the fact that he was actually divorced was not only discovered, but led to a finding that the entire marriage had been a fraud -- removal would be the likely consequence.
+For example, if a man was to lie during the naturalization interview and say that he was still married to the woman who helped get him a green card; and the fact that he was actually divorced was not only discovered, but led to a finding that the entire marriage had been a fraud; removal would be the likely consequence.